 - Not putting in any floor time.
 The best way to manage is to do so with your own eyes.
 Observing how your staff communicates with each other and with your customers is crucial to locating what your staff is doing right, and what your staff is doing wrong.

-Simple Steps to Improve Restaurant Management Communication
+3 Steps to Improve Restaurant Communication

-1. Pre-shift Meetings
+1. Pre-Shift Meetings

 It’s time to bust out that clipboard and write a checklist.
 The pre-shift meeting is a valuable management tool that let’s you get your staff ready for the coming shift.
 Keep these short and sweet; 10 minutes tops.
 You don’t want to lull your staff into a tedious meeting right before a long shift.
 Instead, you should hit all on the following points:

 - Any changes in policy, or remind them of especially pertinent policies

 - Featured items for the day

 As a restaurant manager, this is your time to shine.
 This is when you can transition from a boss to a coach by keeping your staff informed and encouraged.
 While you do want to be in the driver seat for these meetings, you don’t want to do all the talking.
 It’s imperative to give your staff a voice so that they can bring any issues to your attention.
 Sadly enough, 70% of U.S. employees are not engaged at work.
 This stems from management not taking time out of their day to facilitate discussion and promote task engagement.